River Syfynwy: Ecology

 The river has been used by some researchers as an indicator of ecological health and is included in the River Cleddau catchment area's Site of Special Scientific Interest (SSSI) for its wide range of indigenous wild plants and animals, including water crowfoot, lamprey and otter.
 The Syfynwy is included in the Eastern Cleddau Special Area of Conservation (SAC).
 In 2009 the Bro Syfynwy Heritage Group were granted £2,750 to produce a leaflet covering rural and historical life around the upper Syfynwy.

 The Llys y Fran Catchment Project is an ecological study based on the Afon Syfynwy catchment from its source to the Llys y Fran dam.
-The study, begun in July 2014, is focussed on understanding the blue green algae blooms that have been occurring in the reservoir and, with the support of landowners, will involve soil sampling and nutrient management.
+The study, begun in July 2014, is focused on understanding the blue green algae blooms that have been occurring in the reservoir and, with the support of landowners, will involve soil sampling and nutrient management.
 The project is being run in collaboration with Welsh Water and Natural Resources Wales (NRW).
 As well as farming, the project will also consider the impact of sewage and forestry on the study area as well as water quality and invertebrate populations.

 Over the winter of 2013-14 Pembrokeshire Rivers Trust monitored riverflies at Gelli Bridge as part of a wider study of the Eastern Cleddau catchment area.
 They found fewer numbers than usual, but that most sensitive species were present.